-In the ocean-only model, the augmented PO4 inventory drives a persistent increase in organic matter and CaCO3 export production both by roughly 11% (Fig. 4c and d, black lines).
-The elevated rates of organic matter and CaCO3 export have opposite feffects on sea surface pCO2.
-As the strengthened organic matter pump dominates the net ocean response atmospheric CO2 gets reduced to 255 ppm with an e-folding time-scale of 470 years in the ocean-only experiment (Fig. 4a, black line).
+In the ocean-only model, the augmented PO4 inventory drives a persistent increase in organic matter and CaCO3 export production both by roughly 11 % (Fig. 4c and d, black lines).
+The elevated rates of organic matter and CaCO3 export have opposite effects on sea surface pCO_2 .
+As the strengthened organic matter pump dominates the net ocean response, atmospheric CO2 gets reduced to 255 ppm with an e-folding time scale of 470 years in the ocean-only experiment (Fig. 4a, black line).

-Biological productivity augments primarily in the Atlantic and in the Indian oceans, and to a lesser degree in the Northern Pacific.
-There is almost no change in export production in the equatorial and South Pacific as well as in the Southern Ocean because biological productivity in these regions is limited by iron or light availability.
 As the concurrent changes in downward fluxes of POC and CaCO3 have roughly opposing effects on $[CO_3^{2-}]$ at the depth of the saturation horizon, there is only a small shift in calcite saturation depth of less than 20 m in the ocean-only model (Fig. 4b, black line).